What were the first email providers?

 After the World Wide Web appeared, email could be used not only through external software, but also through web-based email providers.
 Hotmail was the first of these major providers, launched in 1996 and eventually acquired by Microsoft.
 Other early email providers included the Excite email service and the Yahoo! email service.
 In 2004, Google entered the crowded vendor arena, innovating the field with a host of new features and rapidly acquiring a large market share.
 Since then, many of the older email providers have followed in Gmail’s footsteps, implementing larger mailboxes, robust search, and more AJAX-influenced interfaces.

-See also What is a discussion topic?
+See also What is a disk image?

 One of the earliest email providers was used at the Massachusetts Institute of Technology in the 1960s.